cronkitedata/dataj/content/syllabus.md

 * Final story memo : 250 points
 * Mini-projects: 150 points

-**Numeracy quiz**: You will must show that you can compute the most common numbers used in news such as fractions, percent changes and averages.
+**Numeracy quiz**: There is a required numeracy quiz confirming that you know how to compute the most common numbers used in news such as fractions, percent changes and averages or know where to look it up.
 Materials are provided to you to remind you of these most essential math skills.
+These mainly include arithmetic problems you may not have thought about in a decade or more.
+There's no shame in having forgotten them.
+We just can't move forward without refreshing your memory.
 {.alert .alert-info .opacity-75}

 ### Daily work (300)